steven2358/awesome-generative-ai/README.md

 - [Character.AI](https://character.ai/) - Character.AI lets you create characters and chat to them.
 - [ChatPDF](https://www.chatpdf.com/) - Chat with any PDF.
 - [ChatSonic](https://writesonic.com/chat) - An AI-powered assistant that enables text and image creation.
-- [GPT for iPhone](https://apps.apple.com/app/apple-store/id1669558411?pt=94765902&ct=awesomegenerativeai&mt=8) - An AI-powered assistant that can write essays on your iPhone.

 ### Search engines